joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 <div>

-Note: If a Vector object’s `fixed` property is `true`, the total number of elements in the Vector can’t change.
+Note: If a Vector object's `fixed` property is `true`, the total number of elements in the Vector can't change.
 If you try to remove an element from or truncate a fixed-length Vector using the techniques described here, an error occurs.